JBarker90/python_crash-course/chapter_03/organizing_lists/notes/organize_list.md

 ['toyota', 'subaru', 'bmw', 'audi']
 ```

-NOTE: Here is a proof of concept that the `sort()` function is permanent
+NOTE: Here is a proof of concept that the `sort()` function is permanent.
+As you can see here, the third print statement does NOT print out the original ordered list.
+It only reorganized the items after the second print statement and then kept the same order.
+This can be compared to the next section on `sorted()` that sorts temporarily.

 ```
 cars = ['bmw', 'audi', 'toyota', 'subaru']